EdoEpi/Mannaiatore/README.md

 <p align="center"> <img src="./img/osc.png"  height="180"> </p>

+#### Knobs
-KNOBS: Each knob works in the same way.
+- Each knob works in the same way.
 It has got 20 steps and each step assumes a different value in base of its function.
 Moving the knob, a function calculates the current grade of the knob, and according to it, the value referred to that knob is changed in real time.

-## Effect Panel
+## Effects Panel
 - The chain of effects is built in serie with the three oscillators and it can be built in real time choosing a combination of the following effects:

-    - DELAY: It can be managed using TIME and LEVEL knob.
+    - **Delay**: It can be managed using TIME and LEVEL knob.
 The first one controls the delay time and the second one the delay volume.

-    - FILTER: There are two kind of filters: LOWPASS and HIGHPASS, that are controlled by a frequency cutoff that ranges from 20Hz to 20kHz
+    - **Filter**: There are two kind of filters: LOWPASS and HIGHPASS, that are controlled by a frequency cutoff that ranges from 20Hz to 20kHz

-    - DISTORTION: This is a distortion built mathematically by a function.
+    - **Distortion**: This is a distortion built mathematically by a function.
 Its drive can be controlled by DRIVE knob.
-    - REVERB: This effect is based on an impulse response loaded in the "impulse.js" file.
+    - **Reverb**: This effect is based on an impulse response loaded in the "impulse.js" file.
 The dry/wet level can be controlled by knob LEVEL.

-- The MASTER VOLUME is the general volume of the synthetizer.
+    - The **Master Volume** knob controls the general volume of the synthetizer.

     <p align="center"> <img src="./img/effects.png" height="300"> </p>